 - Achieving sustainability goals (up to 70% of millennials—the generation that now holds the most global spending power—say a company’s environmental focus impacts their purchasing decisions)

 - Reducing wear and tear on hardware due to age or configuration

-Environmental efficiency initiatives often encompass multiple facets of a business, including how employees commute and alternative power sources.
+Environmental efficiency initiatives are often long-term and multiple faceted projects that include factors such as employee commuting and renewable energy sources.
 But the hardware your users depend on to do their jobs every day can also play a part.

 8 Tips to Reduce Your Computing Hardware Energy Footprint

 - Consider deploying laptops instead of desktops where possible.
 Desktops are larger, have more components and require at least one monitor, all of which equates to costing about 3X more to run than laptops.

 - Replace any CRT or LCD monitors with LED monitors.
 LEDs consume less power.
 Older LCDs use cold cathode fluorescent (CCFL) backlighting which can be up to 30% less power efficient than LED.

 - Prioritize high-efficiency power supply units (PSUs) in desktops or workstations.
 80 PLUS-certified PSUs waste 20% or less electric energy as heat.

 - Utilize Windows 10 Pro energy management.
 By default, Windows 10 Pro PCs should be sending PCs to sleep after a set amount of time.
 Do not use screensavers as they keep monitors active and consuming power.

 - Buy monitors or AIOs that are ENERGY STAR-certified.
 This certification means monitors such as ThinkVision and ThinkCentre AIO models are, on average, 25% more energy efficient than those without certification